 Woman arrested for chemical endangerment of a child

-According to Alabama law, a person who commits the crime of chemical endangerment of a child “knowingly, recklessly or intentionally causes or permits a child to be exposed to, to ingest or inhale, or to have contact with a controlled substance, chemical substance or drug paraphernalia.”
+Further complicating Andrews’ case, she is being charged with the chemical endangerment of a minor.
+Alabama state law defines this as “being responsible for a minor, knowingly, recklessly, or intentionally causing or permitting a child to be exposed to, ingest or inhale a controlled substance, chemical substance or drug paraphernalia.”